sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 ## What is a Sensu clients? {#what-is-a-sensu-client}

-Sensu clients are [monitoring agents](architecture#monitoring-agent), which are installed and run on every system (e.g. server, container, etc) that needs to be monitored.
-The client is responsible for registering the system with Sensu, sending client [keepalive](#client-keepalives) messages (the Sensu heartbeat mechanism), and executing monitoring checks.
-Each client is a member of one or more [subscriptions](#client-subscriptions) &ndash; a list of roles and/or responsibilities assigned to the system (e.g. a webserver, database, etc).
-Sensu clients will "subscribe" to (or watch for) [check requests][requests] published by the [Sensu server](server) (via the [Sensu Transport](transport)), execute the corresponding requests locally, and publish the results of the check back to the transport (to be processed by a Sensu server).
+Sensu clients are [monitoring agents][1], which are installed and run on every system (e.g. server, container, etc) that needs to be monitored.
+The client is responsible for registering the system with Sensu, sending client [keepalive][2] messages (the Sensu heartbeat mechanism), and executing monitoring checks.
+Each client is a member of one or more [subscriptions][3] &ndash; a list of roles and/or responsibilities assigned to the system (e.g. a webserver, database, etc).
+Sensu clients will "subscribe" to (or watch for) [check requests][4] published by the [Sensu server][5] (via the [Sensu Transport][6]), execute the corresponding requests locally, and publish the results of the check back to the transport (to be processed by a Sensu server).

 ## Client keepalives